stevefarra/ec-stingy/pcb/README.md

 [`manufacturing/`](manufacturing/): Contains a bill of materials, a component placement file, and gerber files required to get the board produced.

 ## V for Via: Establishing a workflow
-The overall design and microcontroller layout is heavily inspired by the [KiCad 6 STM32 tutorial](https://www.youtube.com/watch?v=aVUqaB0IMh4&pp=ygUNc3RtMzIga2ljYWQgNg%3D%3D) with a few notable additions:
+We heavily based the overall design and microcontroller layout on the [KiCad 6 STM32 tutorial](https://www.youtube.com/watch?v=aVUqaB0IMh4&pp=ygUNc3RtMzIga2ljYWQgNg%3D%3D), with several notable additions:

 - The AD8232 and all of its associated circuitry (a near replica of the SPICE model in this project)
 - The CP2102N USB-to-UART bridge controller, which acts as both a voltage regulator and PC interface in this design

-Several peripherals are also added for ease-of-use and debugging purposes:
+We also added several peripherals to facilitate use and debugging:

 - A micro-USB port, to power the board
 - A 3.5 mm jack, to plug the electrode cable into